Orkin vs. Terminix: Which Pest Control Company Should You Choose in 2024?

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-When a sudden need for an exterminator arises, the very last thing most homeowners want to do is spend time researching which pest-control company will be the best option to solve their problem—especially if they’re doing their search knowing that the pests are crawling through their walls at the same moment.
-As a result, many people will default to the name that seems most familiar to them; after all, name recognition comes from somewhere, right?
-This isn’t a bad instinct: Companies like Orkin and Terminix have been in business successfully for a long time.
-But what are the differences?
-What’s the best way to choose between them?
-Setting up a direct head-to-head comparison of Orkin vs. Terminix is a great way to see how these two companies stack up against each other and should make it easier for customers to determine which one will best serve their individual needs.
-It’s helpful to establish specific points of comparison and criteria for evaluation.
+When a homeowner needs an exterminator, they don’t want to spend time researching pest control companies—they want someone to come and resolve the issue as soon as possible.
+As a result, many people will default to the name that seems most familiar to them.
+This isn’t a bad instinct: Companies like Orkin and Terminix are recognized names that have been in business for a long time.
+But what are the differences between the two?
+Comparing Orkin vs. Terminix lets homeowners see how these two companies stack up against each other, making it easier for customers to determine which one will best suit their needs.
+To do so, homeowners will want to establish specific points of comparison and criteria for evaluation.

 How We Compared Pest-Control Services